LEARNAcademy/syllabus/Rails-M/03_rails_active_record_query_syntax.md

 # generates the sql:
 # "SELECT \"country\".* FROM \"country\" ORDER BY surfacearea ASC LIMIT 1"

-# note: "surfacearea DESC" would reverse that sort over
+# note: "surfacearea DESC" would reverse that sort order
 ```

 ### Pluck